 Whether you're buying a policy for the first time or considering switching providers, securing cheap life insurance is always welcome.
 But how do you make sure you're getting a good price?
 To help you out, we've put together our top tips to making sure you get the best life insurance deals you can - without compromising on cover.

 To find the best life insurance deals for your needs, you should start by calculating exactly how much cover your family will require.
-You can do this quickly and easily using our free life insurance cover calculator, which provides you with a recommended amount of cover based on factors like your annual income, number of dependants, and outstanding mortgage or debts.
-Press the button below to go there now.
+You can do this quickly and easily using our free life insurance cover calculator, which provides you with a guide to the amount of cover you may need based on factors like your annual income, number of dependants, and outstanding mortgage or debts.

 Life Insurance Cover Calculator